 The Maha’ulepu Heritage Trail offers many different kinds of attractions, so there is sure to be something for almost everyone!

-Visitors can spend the day putting on the golf course, or hike along the beautiful trail.
+Visitors can spend the day putting on the golf course (part of the trail veers through the course), or hike along the beautiful trail.

 The trail itself has plenty of paths that go down to the ocean, however, regardless of which path you take, make sure to check out the stunning Shipwreck Beach!